 The xNT contains an NTAG216 chip which supports lock bytes and 32 bit password protection options.
 Unfortunately, none of the NFC apps we’ve seen support dynamic lock bit setting or password support, so we wrote our own called Dangerous NFC!
 This app will ensure your xNT cannot be accidentally or maliciously be forever locked into a read-only state.
 Password support means you can protect your tag from unauthorized reading or let everyone read it but require a password to program or update your xNT.

 Passive RFID and NFC tags are magnetically coupled devices that pass power and data over a shared magnetic field.
 This means their effective read range depends on how well both of the antenna coils in the tag and reader couple with each other.
 This typically means the shape, size, and orientation of both antennas must be complimentary.
-Unfortunately, mobile devices typically have NFC antennas designed with thin flexible PCB traces made into blocky rectangular shapes that lay flat inside the phone.
-These antenna designs are great for coupling with and reading large flat NFC label tags or credit card style tags and access cards, but they have a hard time coupling to the very small cylindrically shaped antenna coil inside our implantable tags like the xNT.
-Most mobile phones have a “sweet spot” that much be located and used each time to get consistent reads.
-Other devices, such as the Samsung Ezon digital deadbolt lock, tend to use wire wound coil antenna loops inside, which work much more reliably with small tags like the xNT.
-Please do not expect your mobile device to achieve the same read range with the xNT that you normally get with an NFC label tag or card.
+Unfortunately, most reader devices, including mobile phones, typically have antennas designed with thin flexible PCB traces made into blocky rectangular shapes that lay along a flat plane.
+These antenna designs are great for coupling with and reading large flat label tags or card style tags and access cards, but they have a hard time coupling to the very small cylindrically shaped antenna coil inside our implantable tags.
+Most mobile phones and reader devices have a “sweet spot” that must be located and used each time to get consistent reads.
+Other devices, such as the Samsung Ezon digital deadbolt lock, tend to use wire wound coil antenna loops inside, which work much more reliably with small glass tags like our x-series tags.
+Please do not expect your mobile device to achieve the same read range with our x-series tags that you normally get with a label tag or card.
 For examples of this, please check out the following video posts; reading with USB device, and reading with a mobile device.

 Because the xNT tag comes pre-loaded inside the injection syringe, you cannot test the tag before it is ejected from the syringe.
 Because of this, we performed a read test on every single xNT tag before it was inserted into the injector assembly and sterilized.